Sky-watchers in Singapore can look forward to two dazzling celestial highlights – the Harvest Moon and the Draconids meteor shower!

 1. What are meteors and where do they come from?

-Meteors are rocks that enter Earth’s atmosphere at speeds that causes the light around them to glow and burn up.
-These are the streaks of light that one may see going across the sky in matter of seconds.
+Meteors are rocks that enter Earth’s atmosphere at speeds that cause the gases around them to glow and burn up.
+These are the streaks of light that one may see going across the sky in a matter of seconds.
 They are also often referred to as “shooting stars”.

 Meteors are within our solar system.
 They can originate from various sources – such as comets, asteroids, and other planets.